jelastic-jps/mysql-cluster/texts/phpmyadmin-credentials-galera.md

   2. **Primary Keys**.
 Every table that is to be replicated must have an explicit primary key, either a single or a multi-column index.

 **Note**: Ignoring these requirements will result in replication failure.

+**Note**: When restoring the Galera Cluster from the database dump, no extra actions are required if working via the Backup/Restore add-on provided with this solution.
+However, in the case of manual restoration, it is essential to consider the limitations of the MariaDB Galera Cluster.
+We recommend following our dedicated "Galera Manual Restore from Dump" guide.